-If you see “minimize redirect” errors in GTmetrix, it’s probably from one of these:
+If you see redirect errors in PageSpeed Insights, it’s probably because:

-- Badly coded or incorrectly configured plugins are redirecting website traffic
+- Badly coded or incorrectly configured plugins are causing redirects.

 If using Cloudflare, you can use their mobile redirect option which they say “automatically redirects mobile device visitors to a mobile-optimized subdomain.
 The redirect is done at the edge of Cloudflare’s network, improving load time by eliminating a roundtrip to the origin server – this is especially valuable on mobile networks, which serves content slower than wifi.”